CodeWeaverCW/EXTRA/disk1:EXTRA\README.txt

 Of course, for backwards-compatibility, the spec won't be seeing any updates for a long time.
 So, I've taken it upon myself to write a quick preprocessor that gives EXAs some more macro support.
 Want to turn magic into science?
-Define labels in place of numbers.
+Define variables in place of numbers.
 Need to insert some encoded data?
 Put raw data into the codebase, and let macros do the converting for you.
 Want to include code other people have written?
 Save it and import it as a library.